robid98/RestaurantSimulation/README.md

 <br>

 ## Deploy
-- Deploy will be done when the project will be in a good state.
-For deploying AWS will be used.
+- Deploy will be done when the project is in a good state.
+For deploying `AWS` will be used.

 ## Authentication
 - Auth0 : https://auth0.com/ <br>